gingerbeardman/monkey.tmbundle/README.md

 ## Features

-**Syntax Colouring**
+**Syntax Highlighting**
-Easily see the difference between keywords, constants, strings, comments, numbers and functions/classes/methods
+Easily see keywords, constants, strings, comments, numbers and functions/classes/methods in your code

 **Auto Completion of Keywords**
 Press the Escape key to cycle through all matches after typing part of a keyword, Shift+Escape will take cycle backwards, Option+Escape will present a list of matches for you to choose from